DiligentGraphics/DiligentEngine/README.md

 *cmake --build ./cmk_build/Linux64*

-The engine's root folder contains [Visual Studio Code](https://code.visualstudio.com/) settings files that configure the IDE to build and run the engine.
+The engine's root folder contains [Visual Studio Code](https://code.visualstudio.com/) settings files that configure the IDE to build the engine.
+You can run applications directly from the IDE.
+To run an application from the command line, the app's assets folder must be current directory.

 ## Android